ckeditor/ckeditor4-docs/guides/dev/features/notifications/README.md

 	notification.update( { type: 'success', message: 'File uploaded.' } );

-Note that someone may implement the notification interface in the custom way, for example show notification with the slide-in the animation.
+Note that someone may implement the notification interface in the custom way, for example show notification with a slide-in animation.
 Then updating one notification is not the same as hiding one and showing another.
-One notification should show the status of one process so it is better to updated it to the `success` type instead of creating new one.
+One notification should show the status of one process so it is better to updated it to the `success` type instead of creating a new one every time the status changes.

-To learn more about notifications API check CKEDITOR.plugins.notification documentation.
+To learn more about notifications API check {@link CKEDITOR.plugins.notification} documentation.

-## Notification interface
+## Notification Interface

 By default notifications are shown at the top center of the editable area.
-However, they try to be visible as long as possible not leaving editable area.
+However, they try to be visible as long as possible without leaving the editable area.
 It means that notifications will move if part of the editable will be out of the viewport, so you can edit very long document and notification will still be visible.
-They also move below toolbar if you are using floating toolbar, but they will be not visible at all if the whole editor will not be visible:
+They also move below toolbar if you are using [floating toolbar](#!/guide/dev_uitypes-section-floating-user-interface), but they will not be visible at all if the whole editor is not visible:

 {@img notification_stick.png Notifications sticks to the viewport border to be visible as long as possible}

-Notifications can also hide after the timeout.
-By default `info` and `success` notifications hide after 5 seconds what can be changed using `CKEDITOR.config.notification_duration`. `warning` notification needs to be hidden manually. `progres` notifications also are not hidden automatically.
+Notifications can also hide after a timeout.
+By default `info` and `success` notifications hide after 5 seconds what can be changed using {@link CKEDITOR.config#notification_duration}.
+The `warning` notification needs to be hidden manually.
+The `progress` notifications are also not hidden automatically.
 They wait for the next progress update and to be finally changed to `success` or `warning`.
 It is also possible to change the notification duration per instance.

-User can also hide notifications manually: using `X` button or `Esc` key.
+User can also hide notifications manually: by using the `X` button or *Esc* key.

-If you want to make sure that notification will be shown after the update that update needs be marked as [important](#!/api/CKEDITOR.plugins.notification-method-update).
-This is also important because of the accessibility reason: important updates will be read by screen reader and rest of the updates will not, because we do not want to spam user with tons of messages if the notification is updated very often.
+If you want to make sure that a notification will be shown after an update, then that update needs to be marked as {@link CKEDITOR.plugins.notification#update important}.
+This is also important because of the accessibility reason &ndash; important updates will be read by screen reader and rest of the updates will not, because we do not want to spam the user with tons of messages if a notification is updated very often.

-## Notification integration
+## Notification Integration

-If you want to replace standard notification interface with the custom one or you want to integrate editors notifications with the page/CMS notifications you can do it listening notification events: `notificationShow`, `notificationUpdated` and `notificationHide`.
+If you want to replace standard notification interface with a custom one or you want to integrate editors notifications with your page/CMS ones you can do it by listening to notification events: {@link CKEDITOR.editor#notificationShow}, {@link CKEDITOR.editor#notificationUpdate} and {@link CKEDITOR.editor#notificationHide}.

-To prevent notifications to be shown it is not enough to prevent `notificationShow` but you need too cancel `notificationUpdate` too, otherwise important update will display the notification.
+To prevent notifications from being shown it is not enough to prevent {@link CKEDITOR.editor#notificationShow} but you need too cancel {@link CKEDITOR.editor#notificationUpdate} too, otherwise important updates will display the notification.

 	editor.on( 'notificationShow', function( evt ) {
 		alert( evt.data.notification.message );